ibouchama/cloud-comp-arch-project-team/README.md

 sudo apt install -y python3-docker python3-psutil
 ```

+Please go to Part4.3 if you're doing Part4.3.

 Clone or Pull (if any modification in controller.py):
 Clone your controller repo (part4 branch):
 ```